champagne-randy/vaangroup-development/ROADMAP.md

 # Roadmap for vaangroup.com

-This Doc lists ideas and next steps for the next releases of this project
+This Doc lists issues/ideas and next steps for the next releases of this project